 Enhance lectures and simplify class preparation.
-Chapter PowerPoint[®] presentations are available to instructors both on the Instructor's Resource CD and on the text's instructor Web site.
+Chapter PowerPoint[®] presentations are available to instructors on the text's instructor Web site.
 Each presentation consists of a general outline of key concepts from the book.
 The PowerPoints were revised by Professor Sam Hicks, CPA, of VirginiaTech.